Douglas Wilson (theologian): Theology

-Slavery controversy
+Southern slavery

-Wilson's most controversial work is considered to be his pamphlet Southern Slavery, As It Was, which he cowrote with Christian minister J. Steven Wilkins.
-In it, Wilkins wrote that "slavery produced in the South a genuine affection between the races that we believe we can say has never existed in any nation before the War or since."
+In 1996, Wilson published a pamphlet Southern Slavery, As It Was, which he cowrote with Christian minister J. Steven Wilkins.
 Louis Markos notes that "though the pamphlet condemned racism and said the practice of Southern slavery was unbiblical, critics were troubled that it argued U.S. slavery was more benign than is usually presented in history texts."
-Some historians, such as Peter H. Wood, Clayborne Carson, and Ira Berlin, condemned the pamphlet's arguments, with Wood calling them "as spurious as Holocaust denial".
+Some historians, such as Peter H. Wood, Clayborne Carson, and Ira Berlin, condemned the pamphlet's arguments, with Berlin calling the authors' "understanding of slavery is extremely anachronistic".

-Wilson held a conference at the University of Idaho in 2004 for those who supported his ideas.
-The university published a disclaimer distancing itself from the event, and numerous anti-conference protests took place.
-Wilson described critical attacks as "abolitionist propaganda".
-He also has repeatedly denied any racist leanings.
+Wilson has repeatedly denied any racist leanings.
 He has said his "long war" is not on behalf of white supremacy; rather, Wilson claims to seek restoration of a prior era, during which he says faith and reason seemed at one and when family, church, and community were more powerful than the state.

-The Southern Poverty Law Center connects Wilson's views to the neo-Confederate and Christian Reconstruction movements influenced by R. J. Rushdoony, concluding, "Wilson's theology is in most ways indistinguishable from basic tenets of [Christian] Reconstruction."
-Although he is categorized by some as a "neo-Confederate", he rejects that term and calls himself a "paleo-confederate" instead.
+Although he is categorized by some as a neo-Confederate, he rejects that term and calls himself a paleo-confederate instead.

-Canon Press ceased publication of Southern Slavery, As It Was when it became aware of serious citation errors in 24 passages authored by Wilkins, wherein quotations, some of them lengthy, from the 1974 book Time on the Cross: The Economics of American Negro Slavery by Robert William Fogel and Stanley L. Engerman were not cited.
+Canon Press ceased publication of Southern Slavery, As It Was when it became aware of serious citation errors in 24 passages authored by Wilkins, wherein quotations from the 1974 book Time on the Cross: The Economics of American Negro Slavery were not cited.
 Robert McKenzie, the history professor who first noticed the citation problems, described the authors as being "sloppy" rather than "malevolent", while also pointing out that he had reached out to Wilson several years earlier.
-According to the Southern Poverty Law Center, "He described the lifted passages as simply reflecting a citation problem, and attributed the latest uproar to 'some of our local Banshees [who] have got wind of all this and raised the cry of plagiarism (between intermittent sobs of outrage).
-Wilson reworked and redacted the arguments and published (without Wilkins) a new set of essays under the name Black & Tan after consulting with historian Eugene Genovese.
+After consulting with historian Eugene Genovese, Wilson reworked his arguments and published a new book titled Black & Tan, without Wilkins.